lennyleadership/Devotional_Commentary_Bible/content/docs/Devotional_commentary_bible/103_Luke/Luke_17.md

 It is the servant thing, forgiveness, to do.
 servanthood, obedience, doing the hard thing.

+in John 6:22-27, people only sought healing, not beyond it.

 <a class = "hovertip" tooltip_text ="maintain a feeling of ill will or resentment toward someone, feel distance, feel sad">bear a grudge</a>